State Bar of California: Other responsibilities

+Investigations and employee issues

-Executive Director Joseph Dunn controversy
+Executive Director Joseph Dunn 2014 firing

-On November 13, 2014, the State Bar issued a statement saying that former State Senator Joseph Dunn's employment as Executive Director had been terminated by the Board of Trustees.
+On November 13, 2014, the State Bar issued a statement saying that former State Senator Joseph Dunn's employment as executive director had been terminated by the board of trustees.
 The same day, Dunn filed a whistle-blower lawsuit against the State Bar challenging the termination because he had exposed malfeasance and "egregious improprieties."
 The State Bar denied Dunn's allegations, saying the "Board received a complaint from a high-level employee raising serious, wide-ranging allegations about ...
 Dunn and certain State Bar employees."
 The lawsuit was eventually diverted into arbitration, and in March 2017, the arbitrator rejected Dunn's claims and exonerated the State Bar for his firing.
-In July 2022, the State Bar issued a Notice of Disciplinary Charges against Joe Dunn; as of December 2022 the case is pending.
+In July 2022, the State Bar issued a Notice of Disciplinary Charges against Joe Dunn.
+After dismissing most charges against him, in February 2023, Judge Yvette D. Roland of the State Bar Court of California, in September 2023, denied Dunn's second motion to dismiss remaining charges, setting a trial commencement date of November 29, 2023.

+State Bar internal corruption

+The Bar hired Los Angeles law firm Halpern May Ybarra Gelberg to conduct an internal investigation in February 2023, which found that State Bar employees had accepted gifts, travel, meals, and other things of value from the Girardi & Keese law firm.
+This influenced the State Bar to block and bury complaints against the law firm.
+The State Bar disclosed that, across four decades, during which it had received 205 complaints against Thomas Girardi, the Bar took no action against the attorney and dismissed the cases.

+In 2009, long-time member and Girardi & Keese partner Howard Miller had been elected, uncontested, as the State Bar's 85th president.
+In 2021, the Los Angeles Times reported that Miller had led the board of trustees to force out its director, recruiting another Girardi ally, Joe Dunn, to replace Judy Johnson, its longest-serving executive director following two terms as its chief trial counsel, overseeing attorney discipline in California.